These decadent vegan tahini brownies are unbelievably simple to make and feature a magical miso-laced swirl on top. Zero fancy equipment needed!

 - Unique flavor.
 The tahini-miso swirl gives these brownies all their personality.
 The topping hits sweet, salty, and savory notes, and has a salted caramel vibe.
 A sprinkle of flaky salt at the end balances out the sugar, making the brownies dangerously addictive.

 - Coconut Oil: Use virgin coconut oil if you like the flavor of coconut.
 If you don’t, use refined.
-You can also sub with avocado oil or organic canola.
+You can also sub with avocado oil or another neutral oil.

 - Raw Sugar: I use turbinado (raw) sugar because it’s less processed than white.
 But you can use any granulated sugar you have here.